loda-lang/loda-programs/programs/oeis/list0.md

 * [A056527](http://oeis.org/A056527) ([L26 program](056/A056527.asm)): Numbers where iterated sum of digits of square settles down to a cyclic pattern (in fact 13, 16, 13, 16, ...).
 * [A056530](http://oeis.org/A056530) ([L07 program](056/A056530.asm)): Sequence remaining after third round of Flavius Josephus sieve; remove every fourth term of A047241.
 * [A056531](http://oeis.org/A056531) ([L13 program](056/A056531.asm)): Sequence remaining after a fourth round of Flavius Josephus sieve; remove every fifth term of A056530.
+* [A056533](http://oeis.org/A056533) ([L45 program](056/A056533.asm)): Even sieve: start with natural numbers, remove every 2nd term, remove every 4th term from what remains, remove every 6th term from what remains, etc.
 * [A056548](http://oeis.org/A056548) ([L11 program](056/A056548.asm)): a(n) = Sum_{k>=1} round(n/k) where round(1/2) = 0.
 * [A056556](http://oeis.org/A056556) ([L06 program](056/A056556.asm)): First tetrahedral coordinate; repeat m (m+1)*(m+2)/2 times.
 * [A056570](http://oeis.org/A056570) ([L14 program](056/A056570.asm)): Third power of Fibonacci numbers (A000045).